Human Essentials

 This asks what county/county equivalents the agency serves and what proportion of their client share is in which area.

-At this time, this only covers U.S. counties.
-We believe the list covers all of the U.S, including some areas that are not counties.
+At this time, this only covers U.S. counties and equivalents.
+We believe the list covers all of the U.S, including some areas that are not technically counties.

 Let us know if you need more!